surfer190/fixes/docs/buddha_dharma/fundamental-simple-buddha-dharma.md

 The Elimination through:

-* Non-craving - generosity
+* Non-craving - generosity and breathing-mindfulness meditation
-* Non-anger - loving-kindness
+* Non-anger - loving-kindness, compassion, patience, forgiveness (to external and internal anger).
+Letting go of loneliness, hurt, doubt, fear, insecurity, inadequacy and depression - this is habitual defence that does not serve us.
+Treating all beings polite, kind, friendly, and respectful without any interest in anything in return.
-* Non-ignorance - wisdom
+* Non-ignorance - wisdom, right view, learning - removing self centered desires.

 > The poison of craving creates an inner hunger so that we always seem to be chasing an unattainable goal.
 We mistakenly believe our contentedness is dependent upon that goal.

+### The Natural Law of Kamma

+Each person has 100% ability to make decisions in their life, these are personal choices.

+While laws of society are defined and enforced by human beings, which means errors are introduced.

+Rebirth occurs when craving from an existence has not yet been extinguished.